cfrench575/cfrench575.github.io/content/posts/image-classifier-fastai-pytorch.md

 ---

 # Image Classification: Background
 Image classification is a widely used type of machine learning with numerous practical applications ranging from face recognition (security) to medical image analysis (diagnostic) to wildlife monitoring (conservation). **Convolutional neural networks** (CNNs) are frequently used for image classification, in part because of the easy-to-use and well-supported TensorFlow and PyTorch python packages.
-Additionally CNNs require very little data pre-processing (feature extraction is automated),making them an ideal choice for image classification problems.
+Additionally CNNs require very little data pre-processing (feature extraction is automated), making them an ideal choice for image classification problems.

 {{< html >}}
 <br>